 Alternatively, Yomiuriland is a traditional theme park (the biggest in Tokyo) with rides and a water park in summer along with illuminations in winter and spring.

 Yomiuriland can be reached in under 30 minutes on the Keio Line changing at Chofu to the Keio-Sagamihara Line (¥290).

 For Sanrio Puroland, catch the Keio Line from Shinjuku (¥330, 50 minutes) to Keio-Tama Center.

 Kanagawa travel tips and passes

 The best travel passes cover the most popular areas in Kanagawa, so read on if you’re planning to visit Hakone, Kamakura or Enoshima.

-The Hakone Free Pass gives you two days of access to eight types of transport including a round trip from Shinjuku on the Odakyu Express train.
+The Hakone Free Pass gives you two or three days of access to eight types of transport including a round trip from Shinjuku on the Odakyu Express train.
 Once there, you can choose from four buses, the Tozan train, the cablecar and the pirate ship.
 You’ll also receive discounts at over 50 sightseeing spots including museums, hot springs and galleries.
 It’s overall value is a steal!
 You can pick it up from Odakyu sightseeing offices, train station ticket vending machines, Odakyu travel stores, or purchase it online.